|Title:||A file format to list Python dependencies for reproducibility of an application|

 As there is no pre-existing specification regarding lock files, there are no explicit backwards compatibility concerns.

 As for pre-existing tools that have their own lock file, some updating will be required.
-Most document the lock file name, but not its contents, in which case the file name of the lock file(s) is the important part.
+Most document the lock file name, but not its contents.
 For projects which do not commit their lock file to version control, they will need to update the equivalent of their .gitignore file.
 For projects that do commit their lock file to version control, what file(s) get committed will need an update.

 - TOML already being used for pyproject.toml